ur-swe-fa24/main-project-scrum-heads/docs/mongoDB/what_is_mongodb.md

 + You can nest JSON to store complex data objects.
 + JSON has a flexible and dynamic schema, so adding fields or leaving a field out is not a problem.
 + Documents map to objects in most popular programming languages.

+Because the data we will be recieving from the MongoDB driver is in JSON format we may need some adapter/class/methods to either convert data into JSON which will be feed into the database or convert from JSON into the data needed for the UI, SM, or Simulation.
+Also to note that the data could be in JSON format for all objects and classes.
+This is a design question when implementing the system.
 ## SQL to MongoDB
 MongoDB database stores its data in collections.
 A collection holds one or more BSON documents.
 Documents are analogous to records or rows in a relational database table.
 Each document has one or more fields; fields are similar to the columns in a relational database table.
 ![Sql to MongoDB terms](sql_to_mongodb_table.png)